opnfv/ipv6/docs/setupservicevm/4-ipv6-configguide-servicevm.rst

 **SETUP-SVM-6**: Create an external network/subnet ``ext-net`` using the appropriate values based on the data-center physical network setup.

+Please **NOTE** that if you use a different installer, i.e. NOT ``devstack``, your installer may have already created an external network during installation.
+Under this circumstance, you may only need to create the subnet of ``ext-net``.
+When you create the subnet, you must use the same name of external network that your installer creates.

 .. code-block:: bash

+    # If you use a different installer and it has already created an external work,
+    # Please skip this command "net-create"
     neutron net-create --router:external ext-net

+    # If you use a different installer and it has already created an external work,
+    # Change the name "ext-net" to match the name of external network that your installer has created
     neutron subnet-create --disable-dhcp --allocation-pool start=198.59.156.251,end=198.59.156.254 --gateway 198.59.156.1 ext-net 198.59.156.0/24

 Please note that the IP addresses in the command above are for exemplary purpose. **Please replace the IP addresses of